scrapy/scrapy/docs/intro/tutorial.rst

     >>> response.css('li.next a::attr("href")').extract_first()
     u'/page/2/'

-Let's see now our spider modified to recursively follows the link to the next page, extracting data from it::
+Let's see now our spider modified to recursively follow the link to the next page, extracting data from it::

     import scrapy